aws-samples/drs-template-manager/README.md

 zip function.zip drs-template-manager
 ```

 - Make a new GO lambda function in the same region as your DRS replicating servers and use the 'function.zip' as the deployment package.
 Under "Runtime Settings" Set the Handler to 'drs-template-manager'.
 The architecture should be x86 and the Runtime should be Go 1.x .
-The lambda needs a role with full access to DRS , as well as access to EC2 launch templates.
 ```
 aws lambda create-function \
 --function-name sandboxGoTemplate \